genomicepidemiology/flankophile/README.md

 | cat_sample     | home/data/old/cat_ER34793_sample.fasta |

-**Config level analysis**
+**Contig mode**

-*In most cases this is not the recommended way to run Flankophile.* You can use config level analysis if you are only interested in a specific contigs from each multifasta.
-This may be relavant if for example you have used a tool to analyse which contigs in a assembly/bin that are from plasmids and now you only want to run flankophile on those contigs.
-If you want Flankophile to look for the reference genes in all contigs in your input files then you should use assembly/bin-level analysis instead.
+*In most cases this is not the recommended way to run Flankophile.* You can use Contig mode if you are only interested in analysing specific contigs from your input fastas.
+This may be relavant if for example you have used a tool to analyse which contigs in a assembly that are from plasmids and now you only want to run Flankophile on those contigs, but you are to lazy to make new fasta files with only the plasmid contigs.
+If you want Flankophile to look for the reference genes in all contigs in your input files then you should use Assembly mode instead.

-The format is a tsv file with three columns.
-One line per contig.
+The format of the input list is a tsv file with three columns.
+One row per contig.
 The first column contains a unique nickname for the input fasta.
 The name must not contain whitespace and is has to be unique for each different fasta path.
 The third column is the full path to the fasta.
+Contigs from the same assembly will have the same nickname in collumn 1 and same path in collumn 3 since this refer to the assembly.
 The second column is the name of the contig.
 The name of the contig is the fasta header without the **>**.
 This has to be unique within each fasta and must not contain whitespace.
-In this file there is one line per contig.
 Since you are propably the interested in many contigs from each fasta the values in column 1 and 3 will be identical for many lines, while the second one will be different.

- It has to be a unique for each input fasta, but contigs from the same assembly/bin will have the same name in collumn 1.
-The second column is the name of the contig.
-This has to be unique for each input fasta.
-In [test_input_contig_list_small.tsv](input/example_input_files/test_input_contig_list_small.tsv) you can see an example of a contig level input file.
+In [test_input_contig_list_small.tsv](input/example_input_files/test_input_contig_list_small.tsv) you can see an example of a Contig mode input file.

 | #assembly_name | contig_name  | path                                   |
 |----------------|--------------|----------------------------------------|